adreena/Vehicle_Detection/writeup_template.md

 * Step 3: Training classifier LinearSVM on the extracted features
 * Step 4: Calculating accuracy of the model using test set images
 * Step 5: Searching for vehicles by sliding window over the image and using trained model
-* Step 6: Comparing new detected vehicles with the vehicles from the previous frames and merging bounding-boxes if necessary, using heatmap and boxes' areas
+* Step 6: Comparing new detected vehicles with the vehicles from the previous frames and merging bounding-boxes if necessary, using heatmap and boxes' areas and centers
 * Step 7: Avoiding false positive bounding boxes to appear on the frames
 * Step 6: Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.